maximderboven/adventofcode2020/README.md

 Split string on empty line and foreach check if it contains the required titles
 ### part 2
 using part 1 to split again to get the values separated, and store them in vars to waterfall them thru ifs to check condition and count.

+## Day 5
+### part 1
+looping array with boarding passes : check first 7/last 3 chars and depending on that determine the lower and upper limit until you have the same number in both limits.
+Storing all results in array and printing the max within the array.
+### part 2
+running part1 with fori and check which is missing.